 The BSA is made up of several organizations serving youth of various ages.
 The most commonly encountered branches of scouting are:

-Cub Scouts - which serves boys in the 1st through 5th grade, Boy Scouts - which serves boys in the 6th through 12th grade, and Venture - which serves boys 14-20 years old.
+Cub Scouts - which serves boys and girls in kindergarten through 5th grade, Scouts BSA - which serves boys and girls in the 6th through 12th grade, and Venture - which serves boys and girls 14-20 years old.

 Each Cub Scout Pack is sponsored by a Chartered Organization; Pack 29's Chartered Organization is Red Clay